-I have been working in learning and development for International Organizations over the past five years and, during this time, I have always tried to find ways to travel that fit in with my life and job– whether that means taking a month off to volunteer, two-week summer holidays or a cheeky weekend away.
+I have been working in International Organizations over the past seven years and, during this time, I have always tried to find ways to travel that fit in with my life and job– whether that means taking a month off to volunteer, two-week summer holidays or a cheeky weekend away.
 It could be a relaxing week in Sicily, or a two-month trip to Laos, I write about it all to keep my family and friends updated.
 I love when my travels can be a combination of work engagements and personal travels and I try to keep my blog focused on first-hand experiences.

 I am also a fellow researcher in training for emergencies and, over the years, I became very passionate about this topic.
 Since I started to be a researcher and a consultant I have less time for my adventures and my blog, but I always try to be organised and fit trips into my schedule.
 When not at work, I can be found somewhere outdoor in the mountains, at the seaside or by a lake.
 I adore the ocean, it makes me happy and gives me an immense sense of freedom (I just live a bit far from it right now….).
 Every time I slip into the ocean or sea, it’s like going home.